Sichuan (Chengdu) to Tibet Overland

-Sichuan-Tibet highway (called Kangzang road before renamed) is the longest high altitude road in China at present.
-It was built from April, 1950 to December, 1953.
+Sichuan-Tibet Highway (called Kangzang road before renamed) is the longest high altitude road in China at present.
+It was built from April, 1950 to December, 1954.
 Starting from Chengdu of Sichuan to Lhasa of Tibet, it is part of G318 (Shanghai to Zhangmu).
 Besides, constructing the road was the hardest task in China because of the complex terrain.
-In fact, Sichuan-Tibet highway was divided into Northern (2412km) and southern (2149km) routes at Xindu Bridge, namely Sichuan Northern Road to Tibet Overland and Sichuan Southern Road to Tibet Overland.
-Both of them lead to Lhasa, the capital of Tibet Autonomous Region, that is to say you can from Chengdu to Lhasa by road if you are in Sichuan province.
+In fact, Sichuan-Tibet highway was divided into Northern (2,293km) and Southern (2,149km) routes at Xindu Bridge, namely Sichuan Northern Road to Tibet Overland and Sichuan Southern Road to Tibet Overland.
+Both of them lead to Lhasa, the capital of Tibet Autonomous Region, that is to say you can travel from Chengdu to Lhasa by road if you are in Sichuan province.
 By the way, you can contact with us if you want to make your Chengdu road trip to Tibet more perfect.

-The Best Travel Time: the best driving time is May, June, September, October and November; in addition, the July and August are available but more rainfall.
+▲The Best Travel Time: the best driving time is May, June, September, October and November; in addition, July and August are available but more rainfall.

 Although the travel along the Sichuan-Tibet routes maybe a little rough and time-consuming, you deserve to feel a little smug in the knowledge that you have completed one of the world's great road trips.
 So just do it!

 This is one of the two main routes of the Sichuan-Tibet highway.
-It links the Tibetan areas of western Sichuan with Tibet proper and almost 300km longer than the southern route.
+It links the Tibetan areas of western Sichuan with Tibet proper and almost 150km longer than the southern route.

 From Danba to Bamei (82km, tar road):